Curriculum & Instruction

 Transitional Program of Instruction (TPI) Programs

 The Transitional Program of Instruction (TPI) at District 95 is a comprehensive and targeted educational program designed to assist students whose home language is other than English in attaining English language proficiency.
-This program supports English Language Learners (ELLs) as they make the transition toward English language proficiency and academic success.
-The program is implemented across all schools within the district, ensuring that all ELLs receive the necessary assistance to thrive in their educational journey.
-This program is offered when there are 19 or fewer ELLs from the same language background at a school.
+This program supports English Learners (ELs) as they make the transition toward English language proficiency and academic success.
+The program is implemented across all schools within the district, ensuring that all ELs receive the necessary assistance to thrive in their educational journey.
+This program is offered when there are 19 or fewer ELs from the same language background at a school.

 Transitional Bilingual Education (TBE) Full-Time Program